codepath-android/sumofus/README.md

 # Final Project - *Sum of Us*

-**Sum of Us** is an android app that allows a user to view, sign and share a campaings (or petitions) sponsored by the Non-profit organization  [Sum of Us](http://sumofus.org).
+**Sum of Us** is an Android app that allows a user to view, sign and share a campaing (or petition) sponsored by the Non-profit organization  [Sum of Us](http://sumofus.org).
 The app utilizes data from the non-profit organization.

 Time spent: **1** hours spent in total